By: Rupa Balachandran, Ph.D.

 In contrast, devices that deliver a prescribed treatment into the body need specialized monitoring by a health care provider.
 Devices like insulin pumps, pacemakers, or hearing aids are designed to deliver a prescribed input to the individual to improve function.
 The efficacy of these devices requires careful calibration and monitoring by a health care professional.

-HEARING IMPAIRMENT IS A CHRONIC HEALTH CONDITION WITH LONG STANDING RAMIFICATIONS.
-HEARING HEALTH CARE INVOLVES A COMPLEX ECOSYSTEM THAT INCLUDES ADDRESSING HEARING LOSS FROM AN IMPAIRMENT/DISEASE PERSPECTIVE, AND FROM A REHABILITATION PERSPECTIVE.
+HEARING LOSS IS A CHRONIC HEALTH CONDITION WITH LONG STANDING RAMIFICATIONS.
+HEARING HEALTH CARE INVOLVES A COMPLEX ECOSYSTEM THAT INCLUDES ADDRESSING HEARING LOSS FROM A DISEASE PERSPECTIVE, AND FROM A REHABILITATION PERSPECTIVE.

 Data from MT 10 show that 96% of patients who owned hearing aids reported undergoing a complete formal hearing evaluation with their hearing care professional versus only 55% of those who did not own hearing aids.